• VAT-free shipping outside Norway

 Summary

-Frequent feeling of weight in the stomach, also known as bloating, is a common condition characterized by an unpleasant, swollen feeling in the abdominal region.
-Inflation can occur after the intake of heavy or indigestible foods, but also due to unbalanced diet, gut accumulation, disturbed intestinal flora, constipation, stress or underlying digestive problems.
-Herbs like lemon balm (Melissa Officinalis), wormwood (Artemisia absinthium), fennel (Foeniculum vulgare) and gentian root (Gentiana lutea, also called sweater root) has been used in traditional medicine for centuries to support digestive health and relieve bloating.
-These herbs contain bioactive compounds such as flavonoids, bitter glycosides, phenol compounds and volatile oils, which can help promote healthy digestion, regulate bowel movements and protect the cells from oxidative stress.
-This article provides a comprehensive, scientifically based overview of these herbal properties, potential health benefits, technical specifications and applications, based on thorough searches in scientific databases such as PubMed, Cochrane Library, Google Scholar and the European Medicines Agency (EMA).
-The article complies with strict guidelines to avoid medical claims and presents balanced information to support general health and well -being.
+Frequent feeling of heaviness in the abdomen, also known as bloating, is a common condition characterized by an unpleasant, swollen feeling in the abdominal region.
+Bloating can occur after eating heavy or indigestible foods, but also as a result of an unbalanced diet, accumulation of gas in the intestine, disturbed intestinal flora, constipation, stress or underlying digestive problems.
+Herbs such as lemon balm (Melissa officinalis), wormwood (Artemisia absinthium), fennel (Foeniculum vulgare) and gentian root (Gentiana lutea, also called licorice) has been used in traditional medicine for centuries to support digestive health and relieve bloating.
+These herbs contain bioactive compounds such as flavonoids, bitter glycosides, phenolic compounds and volatile oils, which can help promote healthy digestion, regulate bowel movements and protect cells from oxidative stress.
+This article provides a comprehensive, science-based overview of these herbs' properties, potential health benefits, technical specifications and uses, based on thorough searches of scientific databases such as PubMed, the Cochrane Library, Google Scholar and the European Medicines Agency (EMA).
+The article adheres to strict guidelines to avoid medical claims and presents balanced information to support general health and well-being.

 Benefits and effects

-Herbs such as lemon balm, wormwood, fennel and gentian root offer a variety of digestive health benefits when used as part of a balanced lifestyle.
-These herbs can help relieve discomfort associated with bloating, support effective digestion and promote a sense of lightness in the stomach.
-Below are the most important effects described:
+Herbs such as lemon balm, wormwood, fennel and gentian root offer a range of digestive health benefits when used as part of a balanced lifestyle.
+These herbs can help relieve discomfort associated with bloating, support efficient digestion and promote a feeling of lightness in the stomach.
+The most important effects are described below:

-• Relief of bloating and discomfort: The herbal and spasmolytic properties of herbal and spasmolytic properties can help reduce gas accumulation in the gut and relieve the feeling of weight after meals.
+• Relief of bloating and discomfort: The carminative and spasmolytic properties of the herbs can help to reduce the accumulation of gas in the intestine and relieve the feeling of heaviness after meals.

-• Support for digestive processes: Bitters and volatile oils in the herbs stimulate the production of digestive enzymes, gastric acid and bile, which promotes the breakdown of nutrients.
+• Support for digestive processes: Bitter substances and volatile oils in the herbs stimulate the production of digestive enzymes, stomach acid and bile, which promotes the breakdown of nutrients.

-• Regulation of bowel movements: Herbs such as fennel and lemon balm can support normal bowel motility, which helps prevent constipation and promote regular stools.
+• Regulation of bowel movements: Herbs such as fennel and lemon balm can support normal bowel motility, which helps prevent constipation and promote regular bowel movements.

-• Protection against oxidative stress: Antioxidants such as flavonoids and phenol compounds in the herbs protect the cells of the digestive system from damage caused by free radicals.
+• Protection against oxidative stress: Antioxidants such as flavonoids and phenolic compounds in the herbs protect the cells of the digestive system against damage caused by free radicals.

-• Balancing of intestinal flora: Some of the herbs, like wormwood, have antimicrobial properties that can help maintain a healthy balance in the intestinal microbiota.
+• Balancing intestinal flora: Some of the herbs, such as wormwood, have antimicrobial properties that can help maintain a healthy balance in the gut microbiota.

-These effects are based on traditional use and scientific studies, but it is important to emphasize that the effect may vary from person to person.
-The role of herbers is to support the body's natural processes, not to treat or prevent specific medical conditions.
+These effects are based on traditional use and scientific studies, but it is important to emphasize that the effect can vary from person to person.
+The role of herbs is to support the body's natural processes, not to treat or prevent specific medical conditions.

-Lemon balm Has soothing properties that can reduce stress -related discomfort in the digestive system, while at the same time its antioxidants protect the cells.
-It can contribute to a sense of lightness in the stomach and support normal bowel function.
+Lemon balm has soothing properties that can reduce stress-related discomfort in the digestive system, while its antioxidants protect cells.
+It can contribute to a feeling of lightness in the stomach and support normal bowel function.

-Worm Stimulates digestive processes through their bitter substances, which increase the secretion of digestive fluids and bile.
+Wormwood stimulates digestive processes through its bitter substances, which increase the secretion of digestive fluids and bile.
 This can improve the digestion of fat and reduce bloating.

-Fennel Is especially effective in relieving gas and bloating thanks to its carminative properties.
-It also supports intestinal motility and can help prevent slow stomach.
+Fennel is particularly effective in relieving gas and bloating thanks to its carminative properties.
+It also supports intestinal motility and can help prevent a sluggish stomach.

-Gentian root is a powerful bitter herb that promotes the production of digestive juices, which supports effective degradation of food and reduces the feeling of weight.
+Gentian root is a powerfully bitter herb that promotes the production of digestive juices, which supports efficient breakdown of food and reduces the feeling of heaviness.

 Technical specifications

-Herbs such as lemon balm, wormwood, fennel and gentian root can be consumed in various forms, including tea, tinctures, capsules and extracts.
-Below is a detailed overview of their botanical properties, active compounds, cooking methods and dosage recommendations.
+Herbs such as lemon balm, wormwood, fennel and gentian root can be taken in various forms, including teas, tinctures, capsules and extracts.
+Below is a detailed overview of their botanical properties, active compounds, preparation methods and dosage recommendations.

-• Active connections: Flavonoids (lutolin, apigenin), phenol compounds (rosmaric acid), volatile oils (citral, citronellal), terpenoids.
+• Active connections: Flavonoids (luteolin, apigenin), phenolic compounds (rosmarinic acid), volatile oils (citral, citronellal), terpenoids.

-• Dosage: 1–3 g dried herb or equivalent in extract form daily.
+• Dosage: 1–3 g of dried herb or equivalent in extract form daily.

-• Characteristics: Soothing, antioxidant, spasmolytic, supports intestinal motility.
+• Characteristics: Calming, antioxidant, spasmolytic, supports intestinal motility.

-• Quality: Organic certified, free of pesticides, harvested by optimal maturity for high content of volatile oils.
+• Quality: Organically certified, free of pesticides, harvested at optimal maturity for high content of volatile oils.

 Wormwood (Artemisia absinthium)

-• Active connections: Bitter substances (absinthin, anabsinthin), sesquiterpenlactons, flavonoids, volatile oils (thujon).
+• Active connections: Bitters (absinthin, anabsinthin), sesquiterpene lactones, flavonoids, volatile oils (thujone).

-• Tea: 0.5–1 g Dried herb is drawn in 150 ml of hot water for 5-10 minutes.
+• Tea: 0.5–1 g of dried herb is steeped in 150 ml of hot water for 5–10 minutes.
 The taste is very bitter, so honey or lemon can be added.

 • Dosage: Maximum 1–2 g of dried herb daily.
-Long -term use (> 4 weeks) should be avoided due to thuion content.
+Long-term use (>4 weeks) should be avoided due to thujone content.

 • Characteristics: Stimulates digestive enzymes, promotes bile production, antimicrobial.

-• Security: Not suitable for pregnant women, breastfeeding or people with liver diseases.
+• Security: Not suitable for pregnant, breastfeeding or people with liver diseases.

 Fennel (Foeniculum vulgare)

-• Active connections: Volatile oils (anetol, fenchon, tarragol), flavonoids, phenol compounds, dietary fiber.
+• Active connections: Volatile oils (anethole, fenchone, estragole), flavonoids, phenolic compounds, dietary fibre.

-• Direct use: 1–2 g Crushed seeds can be chewed after meals.
+• Direct use: 1–2 g of crushed seeds can be chewed after meals.

 • Dosage: 1–3 g crushed seeds or equivalent in extract form daily.

-• Characteristics: Charminative, spasmolytic, supports intestinal motility, mild diuretic.
+• Characteristics: Carminative, spasmolytic, supports intestinal motility, mild diuretic.

-• Allergy warning: People with allergy to screen plants (eg celery, carrot) should be careful.
+• Allergy warning: People with allergies to shelter plants (e.g. celery, carrot) should be careful.

-• Active connections: Bitter glycosides (gentiopicroside, amarogentine), alkaloids (gentianin), xanthone.
+• Active connections: Bitter glycosides (gentiopicroside, amarogentin), alkaloids (gentianin), xanthone.

 • Characteristics: Stimulates digestive juices, supports appetite, promotes bile production.

-• Contraindications: Not suitable for people with ulcers or hyperacidity.
+• Contraindications: Not suitable for people with stomach ulcers or hyperacidity.

 General technical aspects

-• Quality and origin: Herbs should be organically grown or harvested from sustainable sources to ensure high content of bioactive compounds and minimize exposure to contaminants.
+• Quality and origin: Herbs should be organically grown or harvested from sustainable sources to ensure a high content of bioactive compounds and minimize exposure to pollutants.

-• Standardization: Extracts should be standardized to specific active compounds (eg anetol in fennel, gentiopicroside in gentian root) for consistent effect.
+• Standardization: Extracts should be standardized to specific active compounds (eg anethole in fennel, gentiopicroside in gentian root) for consistent effect.

-• Storage: Dried herbs and extracts are stored in airtight containers in a cool, dark place to preserve the quality.
+• Storage: Store dried herbs and extracts in airtight containers in a cool, dark place to preserve quality.

-• Sustainability: Production should follow principles for sustainable agriculture and respect local ecosystems.
+• Sustainability: Production should follow principles of sustainable agriculture and respect local ecosystems.

-• Security: Dosage should be followed carefully, especially for wormwood and gentian root, to avoid side effects such as gastric irritation or toxicity.
+• Security: Dosage should be carefully followed, especially for wormwood and gentian root, to avoid side effects such as stomach irritation or toxicity.

 Comprehensive and detailed description